 Day 3 Game of Thrones Tour + Gondola Sunset Ride

 Spending three nights in a city is my most common itinerary.
-If you too are only doing three nights, then make your last day a special one.
+If you are only doing three nights, make your last day special.

 I highly recommend a Game of Thrones tour, especially if you are a fan.
 The tour is also great for solo travelers.
 It can be a time to make a friend or two who also shares your love for the show and traveling!

 Most of Dubrovnik was shot as is, with minimal enhancements.
-The guide of my tour also offered her personal experience of life in Dubrovnik when it was a fictional city of Kings Landing.
+My tour guide also offered her personal life experience in Dubrovnik when it was a fictional city of Kings Landing.
 It was interesting how she described the filming in short blocks of time.
-She said that sometimes they would be filming just a few streets over from tourists who had no idea.
+She said they would sometimes be filming just a few streets over from tourists who had no idea.

 At the end of the tour, you had the chance to take very cheesy photos with show props.
 Not authentic props, but just good enough for it to be fun.
 Admittedly, I enjoyed this.